AlexsLemonade/OpenPBTA-analysis/doc/data-formats.md

   All columns in the included file are derived from the Strelka2 calls.
   Note that this file is not strictly a MAF file, as it adds a Variant Allele Frequency (`VAF`) column and does not contain a version comment as the first line.
   * `pbta-snv-consensus-mutation-tmb-all.tsv` includes tumor mutation burden statistics that are calculated based calculated from Strelka2 and Mutect2 SNV consensus, and the intersection of Strelka2 and Mutect2 BED windows sizes.
-  * `pbta-snv-consensus-mutation-tmb-coding.tsv` contains coding only tumor mutation burden statistics calculated from the number of exonic Strelka2, Mutect2, and Lancet consensus SNVs and size of the intersection of all three callers' BED windows and the Gencode v27 exome.
+  * `pbta-snv-consensus-mutation-tmb-coding.tsv` contains coding only tumor mutation burden statistics calculated from the number of coding sequence Strelka2, Mutect2, and Lancet consensus SNVs and size of the intersection of all three callers' BED windows and the Gencode v27 coding sequence regions.

 #### Collapsed Expression Matrices